 Costs incurred subsequent to the determination of technical feasibility and commercial viability and the costs of replacing parts of property, plant and equipment are recognized as oil and natural gas interests only when they increase the future economic benefits embodied in the specific asset to which they relate.
-All other expenditures are recognized in profit or loss as incurred.
+All other expenditures are recognized in the Statement of Income and Comprehensive Income as incurred.
 Such capitalized oil and natural gas interests generally represent costs incurred in developing proved and/or probable reserves and bringing in or enhancing production from such reserves, and are accumulated on a field or geotechnical area basis.
 The carrying amount of any replaced or sold component is derecognized.
-The costs of the day-to-day servicing of property, plant and equipment are recognized in profit or loss as incurred.
+The costs of the day-to-day servicing of property, plant and equipment are recognized in the Statement of Income and Comprehensive Income as incurred.